 Required academic electives may be taken either for a grade or pass/fail.
 A "pass" is sufficient in order for the course taken to count as one of the two required.
 If an "N" grade is received, the course must be repeated or replaced by another elective course.
 Physical education courses are not considered academic courses and will not count for elective credit.
 Graduate students are required to discuss their elective choices with the Program Director and/or Assistant Director prior to the registration period for each semester.
 We recommend that students make appointments with the Director and/or Assistant Director prior to registration.
 Students must successfully pass a minimum of two electives (or 18-24 units) during their 3 years in the program.
-It is suggested that students take their electives during the 2nd and 3rd semesters, but students may take electives during other terms with approval from the Graduate Director.
-Students must take and pass a minimum of 18 unit hours of electives in order to successfully satisfy the elective requirement for the program.
+It is suggested that students take their electives during the 2nd and 3rd semesters, but students must take and pass a minimum of 18 unit hours of electives in order to successfully satisfy the elective requirement for the program.
 Students who do not take enough elective units or do not pass the required number of units will be required to do so before they can successfully complete the Program.